 Two exams are scheduled during the quarter; both are cumulative of material covered to that point in the course.
-The first falls in the 6° week and counts for 15% of your grade; the second falls in the 9° week and counts for 10% of your grade.
-There will be a short 25-minute quiz in the 3° week to give you a sense of the sorts of questions that will be asked and how your answers will be evaluated (5% of your grade; exams and the quiz together count for 30% of your grade). (learning objective a)
+The first falls in the $6^{\circ}$ week and counts for 15% of your grade; the second falls in the $9^{\circ}$ week and counts for 10% of your grade.
+There will be a short 25-minute quiz in the third week to give you a sense of the sorts of questions that will be asked and how your answers will be evaluated (5% of your grade; exams and the quiz together count for 30% of your grade). (learning objective a)

-Dig Team Project
+Dig Site Project

-During the second week of class, you'll be asked to choose a partner for a group project in which you'll closely examine the archaeological and literary record of a particular town associated with Jesus.
+During the second week of class, you'll be asked to choose an archaeological site that tells us something about the Jewish world at the time of Jesus.
 When we reach the point in the syllabus when that site is featured, you will present the site to the class.
 Your presentation has two parts.
-First, you will prepare a 20-minute powerpoint presentation that introduces the class to the information you've learned.
+First, you will prepare a 12-minute powerpoint presentation that introduces the class to the information you've learned.
 Second, you will field and answer questions from the class about your site.
 Please note: other assignments may be due on the date of your presentation, so plan ahead-no extensions will be given.
 20% of grade (10% for your individual contributions, and 10% for the overall group grade). (learning objective b)